EDDLK/CSE2231portfolio-project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 > through this process?

 <!-- TODO: discuss -->
+I learned how to plan a full component, work with abstract classes and interfaces together, and organize my code in a clean structure.
+I also got better at debugging and figuring out why things don’t compile.

 > The follow-up question is: could you rephrase these skills you picked up
 > as bullet points that you could put on a resume?
 Try it below.

 <!-- TODO: discuss -->
+Designed and implemented a full Java software component from scratch

+Applied abstract classes, interfaces, and layered design

+Created and ran unit tests using JUnit

+Debugged and resolved compile-time and runtime errors in a modular codebase

 > Next, how has working on this project affected your career trajectory?
 > In other words, do you now hate the topic you picked?
 Or, are you even more
 > interested in it?
 Both outcomes are valuable to your personal development.

 <!-- TODO: discuss -->
+It made me more confident in doing backend or logic-based programming.
+I don’t feel lost when working with multiple Java files now.
+I’m actually more interested in building real software systems after this.

 > Finally, consider the skills you've picked up and your current career
 > trajectory.
 What are some things you could do to continue on your